xxyzzzq/quex/doc/source/appendix/command-line/options.rst

 .. describe:: 10

-    Warning if there is no 'on_encoding_error' handler while a encoding different from Unicode is used.
+    Warning if there is no 'on_bad_lexatom' handler while a encoding different from Unicode is used.